AgTech tool, innovating grassland management in Latin America

 The implemented initiative

 Dairy and meat production in Latin America and the Caribbean is mainly pasture-based, highlighting the importance of efficient production systems in terms of pasture harvesting.
 The main objective of the regional platform formed by Uruguay, Argentina and Costa Rica is to increase forage harvest levels by at least 30% on family farms.
 To achieve these objectives, a Decision Support System (DSS) will be developed to simplify and optimize grazing management decisions.
-There are 200 direct beneficiaries, including technicians and producers, with the expectation of reaching at least 4,000 farmer families.
+This project directly benefited 200 technicians and producers, with an indirect reach of at least 4,000 family farmers.

 AgTech solution launched in Latin America